truefit-ai/auto-ml/README.md

 All code is optimized for an in-memory dataset, less than 300 MB total package, and ten minutes to ten hours of run-time.

-It won the 2022 AutoML Decathlon hosted by Carnegie Mellon and HP Enterprise (NeurIPS ‘22 Competition), with the best performance on ten out-of-fold tasks.
+This package won the 2022 AutoML Decathlon hosted by Carnegie Mellon and HP Enterprise (NeurIPS ‘22 Competition), with the best performance on ten out-of-fold tasks.

 There are better vision architectures, better augmentation strategies, more unified factoring, and methods more suited to either very large or very small datasets--just not in this package. <br><br>